jhrcook/100DaysOfSwift/README.md

 **Day 71 - August 14, 2019:** The base app in Project 30 was a simple table view app with circular icons in each cell.
 When tapped, a detail view controller loaded with the full (massive) images and recorded the number of times it was tapped on.
 It was a very slow app - for many reasons - so we used Time Profiler and Acllocations in the Instruments in Xcode.

 **Day 72 - August 15, 2019:** I attended my first Learn Swift Boston meet-up where we learned about Core Data ([forked repo](https://github.com/jhrcook/CoreDataDemo/tree/master)).
 I had a great time and we went through a great tutorial.
 Tomorroe, I will work through the tutorial on my own.

+**Day 73 - August 16, 2019:** I worked through the addition of Core Data to the base app from last night's Core Data tutorial at Learn Swift Boston.